Passatelli

 Passatelli are a pasta formed of bread crumbs, eggs, grated Parmesan cheese, and in some regions lemon, and nutmeg; it is typically cooked in chicken broth.
-Typically, it is found in Pesaro e Urbino province (northern Marche), Ancona province (central Marche) and other regions of Italy, such as Emilia Romagna and Umbria.
+Typically, it is found mainly in Romagna, Pesaro and Urbino province (northern Marche), Ancona province (central Marche) and other regions of Italy, such as Umbria.

 Passatelli is made by passing the dough through a potato ricer, often into a boiling broth.